Does your newborn need to eat more at each feeding? Learn how to stop baby from snacking on the breast and take a full feeding.

 How to stop your baby from snacking on the breast

-If you’re in the newborn stage, here’s the first thing I’ll say: snacking on the breast is pretty common.
+If you’re in the early weeks of the newborn stage, here’s the first thing I’ll say: snacking on the breast is pretty common.

 If you’re worried she isn’t gaining enough weight, a check-up with the pediatrician can ease your mind.
-And more than likely, you’ll be able to lengthen her feeding sessions and stretch her sleep the older she gets.
+And more than likely, you can lengthen her feeding sessions and stretch her sleep the older she gets.

 All that said, is there anything you can do to encourage her to eat more at each feeding session, especially over time?